- What's Up Columbia!

 “Praying for the families impacted by today’s tragic shooting in north Columbia.
 Follow Columbia Police Department, Tennessee for continued updates.
 Keep everyone, especially the loss of life, in your prayers.
 And let’s show the world this is not who we are as a community.
 And no isolated incident like today will change that.” —CM

-From 2 Teams to 15: Hustle Factory / Apex Volleyball’s Rapid Rise in Just 3 Years
+From 2 Teams to 15: How Hustle Factory / Apex Volleyball is Growing the Game in Maury County

-In a sport where access can be limited by cost and location, Tim Cooper is helping reshape the landscape for young athletes in the Maury County area.
-As the director/owner/coach of Apex Boys Volleyball Club and Director of Hustle Factory Volleyball Club, Cooper is growing more than just a program—he’s building a community where kids can thrive on and off the court.
+In a sport often limited by cost and location, Tim Cooper is working to break down barriers for young athletes in Maury County.
+As the director of Apex Boys Volleyball Club and Hustle Factory Volleyball Club, Cooper is creating more than just volleyball programs—he’s building a supportive, skill-focused community where kids can grow both on and off the court.

 Tim Cooper coaching the Hustle Factory girls volleyball club

-This summer, the program is expanding its offerings with a full lineup of camps for different age groups and skill levels.
-The beginner summer league (which filled up quickly with 50 kids) introduces younger players to the sport, while intermediate and advanced camps offer deeper skill development for athletes ages 10 to 18.
-Plans for the fall include up to 15 girls teams, four boys teams, and a new national-level team designed for athletes pursuing elite competition.
+This summer, the club is expanding again with a full lineup of camps and leagues.
+The beginner league filled up quickly with 50 participants, while intermediate and advanced camps offer skill-building for ages 10 to 18.
+Fall plans include up to 15 girls teams, four boys teams, and the launch of a national-level squad for elite competition.

-Whether your child is new to volleyball or ready to compete at a higher level, Hustle Factory Volleyball Club is helping young athletes grow in skill, confidence, and character—one serve at a time.
+Whether just starting out or aiming for national-level play, Hustle Factory Volleyball Club is helping young athletes grow in skill, confidence, and character—one serve at a time.

 Hustle Factory Girls Summer Volleyball Camps (age 11-14)